-Rent collection can be an extremely complex topic because there is no one size fits all solution for rent arrears cases – however, there are some steps that can be taken to help your vulnerable tenants feel supported throughout their difficult times.
+Rent collection can be a complex topic because there is no standardised solution for rent arrears cases.
+However, there are some steps you can take to help your vulnerable tenants feel supported throughout their difficult times.

 Make sure your tenant understands their tenancy agreement

-Firstly, it is important that your tenant understands what they are legally signing up to beforehand.
+It is important that your tenant understands what they are legally signing up to.
 This is often misconstrued as solely the tenant’s responsibility – but as anyone renting their property to an individual, it is important that your tenant is fully aware of their role which goes beyond simply paying rent.

 Understanding your tenants’ needs

 A good way of getting to know what your tenant needs is by hosting an informal interview – this will also give you the chance to set out any expectations you may have.
-A tenant may be deemed vulnerable for a number of reasons – whether they’re disabled, struggling with their mental health or addiction– having a chat with them directly will give you an idea of who you will be renting your property to and what extra measures you may have to take, e.g. reasonable adjustments.
+A tenant may be vulnerable for a number of reasons – whether they’re disabled, struggling with their mental health or addiction– having a conversation with them directly will give you an idea of who you are renting your property to and what extra measures you may have to take.

-If you’ve explained your tenancy agreement and informally interviewed your vulnerable tenant – good on you.
-However, there is still a chance that your vulnerable tenant could miss rent payments.
-Early intervention is your best bet; do not pressure or threaten your tenant as this may make matters worse – instead, you could refer them to financial support services or their local authority.
+Even if you’ve explained your tenancy agreement and informally interviewed your vulnerable tenants, there is still a chance they could miss rent payments.
+Early intervention is the best solution; do not pressure or threaten your tenant as this may make matters worse – instead, you could refer them to financial support services or their local authority.